j-tim/kafka-client-side-metrics-playground/README.md

 watch --interval 1 kafka-consumer-groups --describe --group my-consumer-group --bootstrap-server localhost:9092
 ```

-We see the client side metrics are far off compared to the lag number available on the broker:
+We see the client-side metrics are far off compared to the lag number available on the broker:

 ![](documentation/images/consumer-lag-single-instance.png)